 How Much Do Computer & Information Sciences Majors Make?

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in computer and information sciences made a median starting salary of $51,300 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in computer and information sciences was $51,300 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $45,900 (25th percentile) and $61,000 (75th percentile).

 Salaries According to BLS

 Average salaries range from $68,050 to $108,080 (25th to 75th percentile) for careers related to computer and information sciences.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.